alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 ## Contact Information

 This project was developed by K.R.
 Fair and O.A.
-Guerrero, within the _Modeling for Policy_ theme of the Alan Turing Institute's Public Policy Programme.
+Guerrero, within the Alan Turing Institute's Public Policy Programme.
 Please direct all correspondence to K.R.
 Fair (kfair@turing.ac.uk).

+## Acknowledgements

+We thank Andy Jones and his team at BEIS, as well as Áron Pap and Dr. Alden Conner for their contributions to the development of this model and associated repository.